Hurricane Ida and Nor'Ida: United States

-Impact and aftermath
+As the remnants of Ida began to weaken within the developing nor'easter on November 11, flood warnings were already in force from Alabama to Georgia and watches extended northward into the Mid-Atlantic states.
+Coastal flood watches and high wind warnings were also in effect from North Carolina to Delaware.
+Flood warnings were later expanded into South Carolina and coastal advisories were extended to New Jersey and Long Island.
+Gale warnings continued to grow in coverage, encompassing areas from North Carolina to New Jersey by the afternoon of November 12.
+By November 13, the watches and warnings gradually began to be discontinued as the low moved offshore.
+Although the Hydrometeorological Prediction Center issued their final advisory on the system later on November 13, flood advisories remained in effect due to residual impacts from the cyclone.

+Impacts

 Nicaragua

 Throughout Nicaragua, rainfall produced by the storm was significantly less than anticipated according to satellite derived estimates.
 Initial fears were that more than 15 in of rain would fall; however, most areas received less than 5 in, especially further inland.
 A maximum of 9.1 in fell in Puerto Cabezas while areas further inland received less than 8 in.
 The most severe damage took place in Karawala and Corn Island, near where the storm made landfall.
 There, roughly 80 percent of the structures were destroyed and over 2000 ha of crops were lost.
 On Corn Island, 40 homes, 3 schools and a church were destroyed and the electrical and water grids were severely disrupted.
 Roughly 6,000 people from the municipalities of Sandy Bay, Karawala, Kukra Hilla, Laguna de Perlas, El Tortuguero and the mouth of the Rio Grande were evacuated to 54 shelters during the storm.
 Officials stated that 42 people along the Miskito Coast were unaccounted for as they refused to evacuate before the storm.
 The day after Ida passed through, officials began to assess the full extent of the hurricane's damage.
 An estimated 40,000 people were left homeless throughout the country and one person was listed as missing.
 Mayors of severely affected towns reported that there were numerous injuries, missing persons and extensive property damage.
 In Nicaragua, there were no confirmed fatalities as a result of Ida.

 Damage from Ida in Nicaragua was estimated to be at least 46 million Nicaraguan córdoba (US$2.12 million).
 A total of 1,334 people were injured by the storm throughout the country.
 Final damage assessments from the Nicaraguan Government for mainland Nicaragua were completed on November 12.
 A government report said that 283 homes were destroyed and 1,899 others damaged; 1,184 latrines were destroyed and 444 were damaged, and 476 wells were destroyed and 1,139 were damaged.